Hans Westmar: Production

 The recently established Volksdeutsche Filmgesellschaft produced the film based on Hanns Heinz Ewers' novelistic biography of Horst Wessel.
 It was among the first films to depict dying for Hitler as a glorious death for Germany and as resulting in his spirit inspiring his comrades.
 His decision to go to the streets is presented as fighting "the real battle".

 This was the third adaption of Wessel's life after being covered in Blutendes Deutschland and a short made by Franz Wenzler in 1932.
 Wenzler was the director and Richard Fiedler, a SA-Oberführer, oversaw the film's production.
 Giuseppe Becce and Ernst Hanfstaengl, a friend of Adolf Hitler, composed the music.
 Hertha Thiele declined an offer to star in the film.
 The end scene at the Brandenburg Gate was originally shot in color in August 1933.

-Along with SA-Mann and Hitlerjunge Quex, Hans Westmar was the last of the trilogy of films released in 1933, and designed to present an idealized account of the Nazis' 'heroic struggle' to come to power in Germany.
+Along with S.A.-Mann Brand and Hitlerjunge Quex, Hans Westmar was the last of the trilogy of films released in 1933, and designed to present an idealized account of the Nazis' 'heroic struggle' to come to power in Germany.